-Overview: The goal of our research is to understand the mechanisms responsible for stable isotope fractionation at a range of conditions.
+Overview: The goal of our experimental research is to understand the mechanisms responsible for stable isotope fractionation at a range of conditions.
 We are particularly interested in how pressure and temperature effect the isotopic ratios of materials during planetary formation, differentiation and evolution.

 Stable isotope geochemistry is the study of how physical and chemical processes can cause isotopic fractionation in natural substances.
 Experimental petrology is a lab-based approach to increasing the pressure and temperature of materials to simulate natural conditions within the Earth or other planetary bodies.
 In our current research we combine methods from these two fields in order to determine fractionation mechanisms that will enhance our understanding of how the Solar System evolved prior to planet formation and how planets and planetesimals formed and differentiated.

 Our newest venture is an interdisciplinary project we are calling Carnegie Planets!
 Go HERE for more information.

 Some examples of previous and current research are below:

 We developed a method to identify the equilibrium isotopic fractionation of two minerals at high pressure and temperature, using a novel application of the three-isotope technique to piston-cylinder experiments.
 High temperature iron isotope studies are scarce and there is a lack of experimental studies aimed at understanding the isotopic fractionation at high temperature observed in nature.
 Our iron isotope research is one of the first studies of high temperature fractionation among non-traditional stable isotopes (Shahar, Young, and Manning, 2008).
 This experimental approach shows considerable promise for establishing equilibrium fractionation factors in high temperature and pressure experiments.
 (Shahar et al. 2017 gives a throrough explanation of the techniques used for conducting isotope experiments at high pressure and temperature.)